 How do we whiten your teeth?

 An alternative teeth whitening treatment will see our dentists make an impression for a model of your teeth.
-A thin, custom-fitted, clear plastic tray that fits over your teeth is made.
+A thin, custom-fitted, clear plastic tray that fits over your teeth is then made.
 At home, you place a whitening gel into the tray and place the tray over your teeth.
 This is worn for up to two hours daily or at night.

-Are there any side effects?
+Are there any side effects of teeth whitening?

 Can teeth with root fillings be whitened?